Bachelor of Aviation (Remotely Piloted Aircraft Systems)

 Gain real-world experience

-As part of our university-wide Work Integrated Learning (WIL) program, students can take part in a professional placement to experience what it’s like to work as a remote pilot.
-Leveraging our network of industry partners, you’ll have the chance to gain work experience and build your CV while you study for a smooth transition into a job after graduation.
+No other university in Australia offers this much hands-on learning alongside comprehensive coursework when it comes to drones.
+As part of our university-wide Work Integrated Learning (WIL) program, students can take part in a professional placement to experience what it’s like to work on commercial drone operations.
+Leveraging our network of industry partners, like Surf Life Saving NSW, you’ll have the chance to gain work experience and build your CV while you study for a smooth transition into a job after graduation.

 Want to see more from UNSW Science?